 - Students will attend classes regularly.

-- Students who are absent must have parents contact the school to explain the absence (telephone, email).
+- Absent students must have parents contact the school to explain the absence (telephone, email).

 - Student absences due to medical reasons may be excused with medical documentation.